paytonshafer/JavaScript-Datarithms/README.md

 ## License
 This project is licensed under the [MIT License](/LICENSE).
-Feel free to customize it further based on your specific requiremts.
+Feel free to customize it further based on your requiremts.